RaptorServices/raptor-sgtm-eventtracking/README.md

   }
 }
 ```
-In this case, create a datalayer variable pointing to "ecommerce.raptorModule"
+In this case, create a datalayer variable pointing to `ecommerce.raptorModule`

 ### Calculate subtotal
 ---
 *This setting is only visible when selecting the "Purchase" event type*

 Check this checkbox if you want the tag to automatically calculate subtotals for each purchased item.

 The tag will calculate price * quantity for each item in the products array, and insert the subtotal into a tracking parameter